sidvishnoi/zoohackathon-2017/README.md

 We attempted to solve problem statement 3 (Your idea!) although we created a game (inspired by problem statement 5).

 ## Purpose

+A platform built to improve awareness & make people take initiatives for wildlife conservation motivated by a game.

+**In game**: unTrap the trapped animals.
+Use the touch to move the player to traps before time runs out!

 Two main purpose of our website + game are: